utubo/vim-zenmode/README.md

 ## VARIABLES

 ### `g:zenmode`
-`g:zenmode` is dictionaly.
+`g:zenmode` is a dictionaly.

 - `delay`  (default `-1`)
   number.
-  millseconds of show the next line when return from Command-mode.
+  The millseconds of show the next line when return from Command-mode.
-  `n(> 0)`: delay n seconds.
+  `n(> 0)`: Delay n seconds.
-  `0`: no delay.
+  `0`: No delay.
-  `-1`: show the next line on cursor moved.
+  `-1`: Show the next line on cursor moved.
 - `horiz`  (default empty)
-  the char of the horizontal line.
+  The char of the horizontal line.
 - `exclude`  (default `['ControlP']`)
-  the exclude bufnames.
+  The exclude bufnames.
 - `refeshInteval`  (default `100`)
   number
-  the millseconds of a timer to refresh without autocmd. e.g. on textoff is changed.
+  The millseconds of a timer to refresh without autocmd. e.g. On textoff is changed.
   `-1` means disable regular refreshs.
 - `preventEcho`  (deprecated, default `false`)
   Prevent to echo the next line.